SOFTBALL CRICKET FESTIVALS

 Holding or attending a softball festival is an ideal way to put into practise all the skills your team have been learning during their training sessions.
 The festivals are very friendly and non-competitive and are designed to make the first experience of playing a game as welcoming as possible.

-Why should I hold or go a softball festival?
+Why should my team go a softball festival?

 Who can come to a softball festival?

-Anyone can come to a softball festival, although it is suggested that the participants are aged 13 and over.
+Festivals are ideally suited to those that are relatively new to playing cricket and would like to gain more experience ahead of entering the league.
+All new cricketers are welcome, although it is suggested that the participants are aged 13 and over.
 Teams can come from other cricket clubs, or teams can come that play other sports like netball or rugby and would like to have a go at cricket.

-If your club would like to run a festival, then get in touch with Ann-Marie Presswell, the Women and Girl's Development Officer and she can help you market your festival and give you ideas of how to run it.
-On the right hand side of the page, there are some documents to help you, as well as links to the ECB marketing page which will give you different media to advertise your festival.
+If your club would like to run a festival in addition to the ones planned, then get in touch with Ann-Marie Presswell, the Women and Girl's Development Officer and she can help you market your festival and give you ideas of how to run it.
+On the right hand side of the page, there is a link to some documents to help you, as well as links to the ECB marketing page which will give you different media to advertise your festival.
 Here are some suggestions as to where to you can publicise your festival : local secondary schools; leisure centres; local female sports groups; Facebook and other social media; cricket clubs in your locality; Devon cricket website

 What cricket should I expect at a festival?